mesonbuild/meson/docs/markdown/Running-Meson.md

 Unless otherwise mentioned, all following command line invocations are meant to be run in the source directory.

-By default Meson will use the Ninja backend to build your project.
+By default, Meson will use the Ninja backend to build your project.
 If you wish to use any of the other backends, you need to pass the corresponding argument during configuration time.
-As an example, here is how you would use Meson to generate a Visual studio solution.
+As an example, here is how you would use Meson to generate a Visual Studio solution.

 ```sh
 meson setup <build dir> --backend=vs